Blue-Beaker/legacyponder/README.md

 - Paged manual entries
 - Structure view pages
 - Element-based pages, can be used to represent GUIs, or provide detailed explanations.
-- Uses CraftTweaker ZenScript to fully customize entries and pages
+- Uses CraftTweaker ZenScript to create entries and pages

 Notes:
 - In structure view, certain special blocks from some mods may not render properly.